Tips & Hints

 Walking After Eating:

-New University of Otago research highlights the value of walking after meals as an ''important tool'' in managing type 2 diabetes.
+University of Otago research highlights the value of walking after meals as an ''important tool'' in managing type 2 diabetes.
 The current advice for New Zealanders with type 2 diabetes is to walk at least 30 minutes a day, but no particular time of day is suggested.
+The UoO study indicates that post-meal exercise is more effective (https://www.otago.ac.nz/news/newsroom/short-walks-after-meals-may-prove-important-tool-in-managing-diabetes).

-The new research, undertaken by Dr Andrew Reynolds, as part of his recent Otago PhD thesis, suggests that people managing type 2 diabetes should walk after meals to gain the greatest blood sugar-lowering benefits.
-Post-meal blood sugar levels throughout the day dropped an average of 12% when the participants walked for 10 minutes after meals instead of walking at any time.
+The research, undertaken by Dr Andrew Reynolds, as part of his PhD thesis, suggests that people managing type 2 diabetes should walk after meals to gain the greatest blood sugar-lowering benefits.
+Post-meal blood sugar levels throughout the day dropped an average of 12% when the participants walked for 10 minutes after meals instead of walking at other times.

 Most of this effect came from the ''highly significant 22% reduction in blood sugar'' when walking after evening meals, which were the most carbohydrate heavy, and were followed by the most sedentary time, he said.
 Dr Reynolds, an assistant research fellow in the Otago human nutrition department, acknowledged that New Zealand faced an epidemic of type 2 diabetes, and said the findings were ''pretty encouraging'' and could help to ''break up'' sedentary behaviour.